Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/example-application-migration/liveanalytics_influxdb_application_migration.md

 **Key Differences:**
 - Timestream requires explicit type specification for each measure
-- InfluxDB infers types
+- InfluxDB V2 infers types
 - Timestream uses a more complex structure for multi-measure records
-- InfluxDB has a simpler field model with a fluent API
+- InfluxDB V2 has a simpler field model

 ### Setting Timestamp